s223928/Group-13/A5/Reflection.md

 ### Nikoletta:

 Looking back at the whole journey from A1 to A5, I think it was a very interesting and meaningful process.
-The structure of the assignments helped us learn step by step, even though sometimes the difficulty didn’t feel evenly balanced.
+The structure of the assignments helped us learn step by step, and even though we faced several difficulties along the way, we managed to overcome them.
 Still, by the end, everything came together in a way that really made us learn.

 A1 was a simple and smooth introduction.
 It didn’t take much time, but it was a good starting point and helped us understand the basic idea of what was coming next.